wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

 As it is described in the :doc:`CIS-CAT section <../../../reference/ossec-conf/wodle-ciscat>` of the reference documentation, there are available some new options that we could mix to reach the desired behavior.

 The following sample blocks of the wodle configuration show the new possibilities to schedule when the module is launched.
-All of these options are independent to the ``scan-on-start`` option, which runs the scan always when the service is started.
+All of these options are independent of the ``scan-on-start`` option, which runs the scan always when the service is started.

 Scheduling executions by an interval since the start of the service